dirigible-io/dirigible-io.github.io/_posts/blogs/2015-10-21-blogs_dirigible_impl_sql_plugin.markdown

 ---

 #### Include Plugin for Packaging
-You have to include just created plugin into the configuration files for Equinox OSGi
+You have to include just created plugin into the configuration files for Equinox OSGi:

 1. In the project **releng/dirigible-all-tomcat** > sub-folder **src/main/webapp/WEB-INF/configuration** > file **config.ini**
 2. In the project **releng/dirigible-runtime-tomcat** > sub-folder **src/main/webapp/WEB-INF/configuration** > file **config.ini**